Texas Lottery's Proposed Game

 In my second posting, I explained why I believed Texas Triple

-Chance was not a true "lottery" game.
+was not a true "lottery" game.
 I firmly believe that the

 TLC does not have the authority under the Texas Constitution